 September to March: We recommend visiting in September – October time just after the monsoon fades away bathing the whole landscape green.
 This even is the best time to see the waterfalls in their full glory.
 The weather will be pleasant in the day and a bit cold at night.

 There is no airport in Chikkamagaluru.
 Nearest Airports are at Mangalore and Bangalore and from there you can rent a car or even use bus services.

 Chikkamagaluru does not have a railway station of it’s own.
-The nearest railway stations are at Kadur (40 km) and Hassan (60 km) from where taxi services could be availed.
+The nearest railway stations are at Kadur (40 km) and Hassan (60 km).
+You can book a taxi from the station to reach Chikkamagaluru.